Reception

 Jigsaw (Personal, social, health, and emotional education)

-This half term, the Jigsaw puzzle piece is 'Celebrating Difference'.
+This half term, the Jigsaw puzzle piece is 'Relationships'.
 In Reception the children will learn about-

 IMPORTANT INFORMATION